 Information Services will also have staff on-site at Volker campus residence halls:

-- Saturday, August 23rd from 11am to 4pm (Oak Hall classroom only)
+- Saturday, August 20th from 12pm to 5pm (Oak Hall classroom)

 If you are a new faculty member, or are curious about what IT resources are available to faculty, visit our Getting Started with IT Resources for Faculty guide at http://www.umkc.edu/is/gettingstarted/faculty/.

 While it is always important to ensure your computer is up-to-date now is a good time to double check your settings to ensure a smooth process connecting to SafeConnect and getting online in the residence halls.

 Please check Windows Update on Windows and Software Update on Apple OSX to ensure your computer is fully updated and patched.
 It is also important to ensure your mobile phones are updated as well as they can have similar security concerns as computers.
 On Apple iOS this is done under Settings -> General -> Software Update and on Android under Settings -> About -> System Updates.